joshualande/joshualande.github.io/_drafts/2014-02-18-indicies-in-sql.md

 |     2 |    Sarah |     19890314 |
 |     4 |    Sarah |     19910317 |

-Given this index, we could easily select all people named Alex and then for those people their birthdates are all contiguous so we could easily scan through to find all the people born after 1967.
+Given this index, we could easily select all people named Alex and, for those people, quickly scan for people in the desired age range.

-The general rule here is that when you are indexing for an inequality, it is better to but the inequality column at the end of the index.
+The general rule is that when you are indexing for an inequality, it is better to but the inequality column at the end of the index.